 Fire alarm systems have audio and visual warnings that go off when the alarm activates.
 These warning signs are as under:

 - The first and most obvious warning sign is a blaring noise or an audio warning.
 The noise of horns, bells or chimes will alert the occupants immediately so they can evacuate the building as soon as possible.

 - It is also possible for you to configure your intercom and paging system to send out audio announcements.
 This allows you to instruct the occupants to evacuate the building.
 The audio message can be pre-recorded or live through a built-in microphone.

 - Fire alarm systems also have strobe lights to send out a visual warning to the occupants about a fire emergency.

 - You can also program electronic signs like “Emergency” or brief instructions to evacuate through fire alarm systems.

 A fire alarm system has different control functions that hinder the spread of fire to unaffected areas.
 These control functions include shutting down the HVAC equipment of the building etc. Smoke in an elevator lobby can be configured to call the cars on a set floor in case of a fire emergency.

 Alerting the Fire Department

 Fire alarm monitoring allows the system to send out an automatic signal to the fire department in your area.
-That said, not all fire alarms are capable of this function, only monitored systems can send out a signal.
-This function eliminates the need for you or any of the occupants to make a call to the fire department.
+That said, not all fire alarms are capable of this function, only monitored fire alarm systems can send out a signal.
+This function eliminates the need for you or any of the occupants to make a call to the fire department, saving valuable time for the response to come.
 Another benefit of this function is that even if the building is empty, the automatic signal still reaches the fire department.
 Therefore, the chances of property damage remain minimal.